PerseusDL/gapvis/PLAN.md

 Not that difficult...

 Next task.
+Tie this into Backbone

+	there is ready() function.

+Next task.
 I'll have to transform the TEI XML returned by cts.js.

 Here's sample mark-up of Page HTML as used in Herodotus Histories